charlesfrye/charlesfrye.github.io/_posts/2017-11-22-gaussian-diff-eq.markdown

 This has several consequences:

-1. If we are fitting a model our goal is to minimize the squared value of our errors, we must be performing some kind of maximum likelihood estimation with a Gaussian distribution on the errors.
+1. If we are fitting a model and we measure our goodness-of-fit by calculating the squared error, we must be performing some kind of maximum likelihood estimation with a Gaussian distribution on the errors.
-2. Extending this argument to vector-valued $$x$$, we see that the surprise is, if we allow no transformations, simply proportional to the squared Euclidean length of $$x$$, or, if we allow translations, of the squared distance from $$x$$ to some $$mu$$.
+2. Extending this argument to vector-valued $$x$$, we see that the surprise is, if we allow no transformations, simply proportional to the squared Euclidean length of $$x$$, or, if we allow translations, of the squared distance from $$x$$ to some $$\mu$$.
 Therefore these members of the Gaussian family are *isotropic*, or dependent only on distance.
 In fact,
 [the Gaussian family contains all distributions](http://www-biba.inrialpes.fr/Jaynes/cc07s.pdf)